Henrykado/TweakedCutscenes/README.md

 1B After Gamma - The music stops after Amy interrupts Sonic; Sadness plays while Amy is explaining how Gamma is different; Music stops again after rumble, and then the Egg Carrier theme begins playing again after Amy asks Sonic what he will do next.
 1D After Chaos 6 - Removed the second jump Sonic does, the one where you can see the Eggmoble getting stuck in the Egg Carrier.
 20 Perfect Chaos mural - Removed random spindash sound.
-23 After Past - Fixed camera clipping into the floor when you have Dreamcast Conversion enabled.
 24 Egg Viper - Sonic no longer plays an idle animation while he's still falling.
 26 Outro - The screen now fades white before Sonic and Tails start running around Mystic Ruins; Removed Sonic and Tails looking at each other while running.